lachrist/aran/README.md

     * `@IFLAG` is a boolean indicating whether `@FLAGS` contains the character `i`;
     * `@MFLAG` is a boolean indicating whether `@FLAGS` contains the character `m`;

-* Conversion to string: only used for direct call to `eval` (cf http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1.1).
+* The conversion to string is only used for direct call to `eval` as defined at http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1.1).

 * Valid unary operators:

     ```Operator ::= "-" | "+" | "!" | "~" | "typeof" | "void"```